Skip to Main Content

 • Not wanting to be left alone, clinging to loved ones

-• Avoiding activities or situations that cause thoughts or feelings of anxiety
+• Avoiding activities or situations that cause anxiety

 • Increased need for reassurance